Penn Foster Accreditation & Affiliations

 Penn Foster Career School, College, and High School are nationally accredited.
-This prestigious form of accreditation means that Penn Foster has met the high standards required by the (DEAC) in Washington, D.C.
+This means that Penn Foster has met the high standards required by the Distance Education Accrediting Commission (DEAC) in Washington, D.C.
 The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
 We operate with the highest level of integrity, so our graduates can benefit from an accredited education.
-Employers are more likely to hire and accept graduates of accredited schools.
+Click here for more information on why DEAC accreditation is so important to your education.

 The Distance Education Accrediting Commission is also a recognized member of the Council for Higher Education Accreditation (CHEA).

-Penn Foster Career School is regionally accredited for non-degree granting postsecondary programs, and Penn Foster High School is regionally accredited for grades 9 through adult, by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA.
-215-662-5603www.msa-cess.org.
+Penn Foster Career School is regionally accredited for non-degree granting postsecondary programs, and Penn Foster High School is regionally accredited for grades 9 through adult, by the The Middle States Association Commissions on Elementary and Secondary Schools, 3624 Market Street, Philadelphia, PA.
+267.284.5000 msa-cess.org.

 You can be confident in the credibility of our school.
-Penn Foster College’s Veterinary Technician Associate Degree Program is fully accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA) as a program for educating veterinary technicians.
+Penn Foster College’s Veterinary Technician Associate Degree Program has FULL Accreditation with the American Veterinary Medical Association (AVMA)through their Committee on Veterinary Technician Education and Activities (CVTEA).
 This accreditation “represents the highest standard of achievement for veterinary medical education in the United States.
-Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
+Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.”